Inseparable local uniformization: On schemes over valuation rings

 (iv) The $\eta$-normalization morphism $\Nr_\eta(f)$ is smooth (resp. \'etale).
-In particular, if $g:S'\to S$ is a dominant morphism of integral schemes then the $\eta$-normalized base change of $f$ is smooth (resp. \'etale). \end{lem} \begin{proof} Note that (iii) follows from \cite[16.2.1]{LMB}.
-(Also, as D. Rydh pointed out (iii) holds more generally for any flat $f$ with geometrically reduced fibers by \cite[2.2.1]{Laz}.)
-The claim of (i) is well known for noetherian schemes.
-To establish the general case we note that the claim is local on $X$, so we can assume that $X$ is affine.
-Then $X$ is the filtered projective limit of noetherian normal integral affine schemes $X_\alp$, hence $Y$ is induced from some $Y_\alp$ which is smooth over $X_\alp$.
-Since $Y$ is the filtered projective limit of the $X_\beta$-smooth schemes $Y_\beta=Y_\alp\times_{X_\alp}X_\beta$, which are normal by the noetherian case, $Y$ is normal.
-Finally, the number of the connected components of $Y_\beta$'s is easily controlled (it is bounded by the number of the geometric components of the generic fiber of $Y_\alp$ over $X_\alp$), hence it follows that $Y$ is a disjoint union of finitely many normal integral schemes.
+In particular, if $g{\colon}S'\to S$ is a dominant morphism of integral schemes then the $\eta$-normalized base change of $f$ is smooth (resp. \'etale). \end{lem} \begin{proof} Note that (iii) follows from \cite[16.2.1]{LMB}.
+(Also, as D. Rydh pointed out \cite[2.2.1]{Laz} implies that (iii) holds more generally for any flat $f$ with geometrically reduced fibers.)
+I am grateful to the referee for the following argument that shortened the proof of (i).
+If $\eta$ denotes the generic point of $X$ then applying (iii) to $S=X$ we obtain that $Y$ is $Y_\eta$-normal.
+Clearly, $Y_\eta$ is a smooth $\eta$-variety, hence it is a finite disjoint union of integral normal schemes.
+By the transitivity of normality, $Y$ is also a finite disjoint union of integral normal schemes.

 The assertions of (ii) and (iv) are deduced from (i) and (iii), respectively, in a similar way, so we will prove only (ii).
-Set $X'=\Nr_k(X)$ and let $f':Y'\to X'$ be the base change of $f$.
-Since $f'$ is smooth and $X'$ is normal, $Y'$ is a disjoint union of integral normal schemes by part (i) of the Lemma.
-Since the extension $k(Y)/k(X)$ is separable by smoothness of $f$, $k\otimes_{k(X)}k(Y)$ is a direct product of fields and $l$ is one of the components.
+Set $X'=\Nr_k(X)$ and let $f'{\colon}Y'\to X'$ be the base change of $f$.
+Since $f'$ is smooth and $X'$ is normal, $Y'$ is a disjoint union of integral normal schemes by part (i) of the lemma.
+Since the extension $k(Y)/k(X)$ is separable by smoothness of $f$, $k\otimes_{k(X)}k(Y)$ is a direct product of fields and $l$ is one of the factors.
 Let $Y'_l$ be the irreducible component of $Y'$ with the generic point corresponding to $l$, then it suffices to prove that $\Nr_l(Y)\toisom Y'_l$ because obviously $Y'_l$ is smooth (resp. \'etale) over $X'$.
 The morphism $\Nr_l(Y)\to X$ factors through $X'$, hence we also obtain a morphism from $\Nr_l(Y)$ to $Y'$.
 It is integral because both $\Nr_l(Y)$ and $Y'$ are integral over $Y$.
 The generic point of $\Nr_l(Y)$ is mapped isomorphically onto the generic point of $Y'_l$, hence we obtain a birational integral morphism $\Nr_l(Y)\to Y'_l$, which must be an isomorphism by normality of $Y'_l$. \end{proof}